cardano-foundation/CIPs/CIP-0032/README.md

 ## Rationale: how does this CIP achieve its goals?

 The key idea of this proposal is simply to restore the conceptually straightforward situation where datums are attached to outputs.
-Historically, this was the way that the EUTXO model was designed, and switching to datum hashes on outputs was done to avoid bloating UTXO entries, which at that time (pre-multiasset) were constant-size (see Chakravarty, Manuel MT, et al. <cite>The extended UTXO model</cite> page 7).
+Historically, this was the way that the EUTXO model was designed, and switching to datum hashes on outputs was done to avoid bloating UTXO entries, which at that time (pre-multiasset) were constant-size (see [^1] page 7).

 Now that we have variable-sized UTXO entries and the accounting to support them, we can restore inline datums.